Lay Bet Calculator

 Professional lay bettors employ sophisticated strategies that go far beyond simply laying selections they think will lose.
 These strategies are grounded in probability analysis, market inefficiencies, and disciplined execution.
 Understanding these approaches can significantly improve your lay betting outcomes.

 Matched Betting is the most mathematically certain lay betting strategy.
 The concept is elegant: back a selection at a bookmaker at one set of odds, then lay it on an exchange at different odds.
 If you structure the stakes correctly, you profit regardless of the outcome.
 Here's how it works: suppose you back a team at 3.0 odds for £100 at a traditional bookmaker.
 If it wins, you receive £300 (your £100 stake plus £200 profit).
-You then lay the same team at 2.8 odds on Betfair for the appropriate stake.
+You then lay the same team at 2.8 odds on a betting exchange for the appropriate stake.
 The lay stake is calculated as: Lay Stake = (Back Stake × Back Odds) / Lay Odds = (£100 × 3.0) / 2.8 = £107.14.
 If the team wins, you collect £300 from the bookmaker and pay out £107.14 × 1.8 = £193.05 on the exchange, netting £106.95 profit minus commission.
 If the team loses, you lose £100 at the bookmaker but win £107.14 minus commission on the exchange.
-The profit is guaranteed once you account for commission.
+The profit is locked in once you account for commission (assuming both sides are matched at the expected odds).

 Laying Favorites is a statistical strategy based on the observation that bookmakers and exchanges often underprice favorites (overestimate their probability).
 By laying heavily backed selections at low odds (1.5-3.0), disciplined traders accumulate small, frequent wins.
 The strategy requires high volume — you need hundreds of bets to smooth variance — but the mathematical edge is genuine.
 A professional trader might lay 200 favorites per month, winning 60-65% and losing 35-40%, generating steady profit.